New as of 0.5.0

 run and by the deploy process, and not during the build process.
 In addition, the host path is never auto-created by either Dokku or Docker, and should be an explicit path, not one relative to the current working directory.

-Once you have mounted persistent storage, you will also need to restart the application.
+Once persistent storage is mounted, the app requires a restart.
 See the process scaling documentation for more information.

 dokku ps:restart app-name